-Whilst the grow our own Social Worker programme is to be celebrated it produces newly qualified social workers, who are not eligible to go on the rota until they are one year post qualified and have the required knowledge and skill to undertake the role.
-This has an additional knock on effect with regard to number of staff able to partake on the Out of Hours rota.
+Whilst the Grow Our Own Social Worker programme is to be celebrated, it produces newly qualified social workers who are not eligible to go on the rota until they are one year post qualified and have the required knowledge and skill to undertake the role.
+This has an additional knock-on effect with regarding number of staff able to partake on the Out of Hours rota.

-The Chief Officer, Heads of Service and Service Managers, have stepped in and undertake regular shifts on the out of hours rota, which has been supportive.
+The Chief Officer, Heads of Service and Service Managers have stepped in and undertake regular shifts on the out of hours rota, which has been supportive.

-The Out of Hours Social Work Service is an emergency Social Work service out with normal working hours, therefore it is crucial that it continues to operate to ensure the care, support and protection needs of the most vulnerable in the Orkney community.
+The Out of Hours Social Work Service is an emergency Social Work service outwith normal working hours, therefore it is crucial that it continues to operate to ensure the care, support and protection needs of the most vulnerable in the Orkney community.